jeremycolin/presentations/presentations/expected-errors/slides.md

   return response;
 }

-await fetchData(404); // will send error to Sentry
+await fetchData(404); // error won't be sent to Sentry

-await fetchData(422); // won't send error to Sentry
+await fetchData(422); // error will be sent to Sentry
 ```

 <br />